Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: DATASET DESCRIPTION

 In contrast, Fig.~\ref{fig:datasets} demonstrates an example of a \textit{large shift} that occurred inbetween the 2018 and 2022 data taking campaigns.
 In particular, during 2018 an approximately 40$^{\circ}$ section in the azimuthal angle ($\phi$) of the HE section of the HCAL lost power, resulting in a large portion of the sub-detector producing no DigiOccupancy values~\cite{HEManomaly}.
 This is reflected in the upper left portion of the 2018 DigiOccupancy plot shown (left, \textit{Depth} $\in$ [1,7], ~\textit{ieta} $\in$ [-30,-16], ~\textit{iphi} $\in$ [55,62]).
 As a result, it is expected that a DQM ML model trained on data originating from the 2018 dataset will most likely perform very poorly when evaluated on data originating from the 2022 dataset.
-Due to the presence of these two quantitative changes in the recorded data (small shifts \& large shifts), this dataset forms an excellent basis with which to test and evaluate methods of CML which are applicable to ML-based DQM in order to better understand their ability to mitigate the effects of model degradation and catastrophic forgetting which would otherwise occur.
+Although only a limited number of runs from 2018 and 2022 are used, the presence of these two types of distributional shits in the recorded data presents an excellent basis with which to test and evaluate methods of CML applicable to ML-based DQM.
+Adding additional runs or additional years of data would primarily increase the amount of nominal data, but is not expected to change the central conclusions regarding model performance and adaptation.